Working as a Radiation Therapist

 Radiologists and radiation oncologists often prescribe radiation therapy for patients who have cancer or other serious diseases.
-As a radiation therapist, you’ll be part of an interdisciplinary team of oncologists, medical physicists, and oncology nurses.
-You’ll work with the team to plan and administer treatments, and you’ll help monitor each patient’s condition.
+As a radiation therapist, you'll be part of the team that helps plans and administers these treatments, and monitors patients' conditions.
+You'll use special equipment that produces ionizing radiation to administer therapeutic doses of radiation.

-Your skills and knowledge will be vital in providing treatment.
-In addition, you’ll support patients as they go through radiation therapy.
+Part of your job may also be to provide support to nervous patients.
 Dealing with a serious disease is usually a challenging and frightening experience.
-Having a skilled and caring radiation therapist can make a great deal of difference.
+Having a skilled and caring radiation therapist can often make a great deal of difference.

 EARN ARRT CREDENTIALS IN RADIATION THERAPY

 The purpose of ARRT certification and registration in Radiation Therapy is to recognize individuals who are qualified to perform the role of a radiation therapist.
 To earn ARRT certification and registration in this discipline, you'll use our primary eligibility pathway.
 Whether you're a student, looking for educational programs, or just beginning to explore career options, below are the resources you'll need to get started.

 REVIEW OUR REQUIREMENTS

 Earning ARRT certification and registration in Radiation Therapy is challenging, yet very achievable.
 It will take time and commitment—but your hard work will pay off.
 Learn more about the requirements you'll need to meet along the way, including those in education, ethics, and examination.

 - Didactic and Clinical Competency Requirements: explains the coursework and clinical procedures that you'll need to complete

 - Examination Content Specifications: outlines the topics that appear on our Radiation Therapy exams

 - Task Inventory: lists the job responsibilities typically required of technologists working in radiation therapy